 Start the Kubelet with the

---init-config-dir flag set to the location of the directory
+--config flag set to the path of the Kubelet’s config file.

-kubelet file.

-The Kubelet will then load the parameters defined
+The Kubelet will then load its config from this file.

 If you are using the Dynamic Kubelet Configuration

-the “last known good” configuration by the automatic rollback mechanism.
+is considered the default “last known good” configuration by the automatic rollback mechanism.